usaid-cs/yesterday-i-learned/random.md

 1. [Datura][wikipedia 58] makes you delirious, not high.
 1. During the early Empire, Roman tastes preferred a sweet, strong wine.
 Keep in mind that this would not be a strong drink by modern standards.
 Wine maxes out at around 15% ABV; any more alcohol than that and it kills the yeast, stopping any further fermentation.
 And the Romans, for all their advances, never discovered distillation.
 So, wine would have been the most alcoholic drink they knew.
 They rarely drank it straight, which was seen as uncultured and boorish.
 [They watered it down, usually at a ratio of two parts water to one part wine.](http://lawineclub.com/artsearch.php?fn=2&as=212&dt=1) They also added other ingredients—honey to mask the acidity of wine turning to vinegar, and herbs, spices, resin, and even sea water to cut the sweetness.
 1. A [skeleton crew][wiktionary] is the minimum number of people required to do something.
-1. "Loose bodies" can commonly be found around the knee.
-They are usually cysts, usually don't hurt, and they usually do no harm.
 1. Random article bringing up a good argument against brace-on-new-lines: [unicode comments can potentially cause an entire line to be ignored][rapapaing]
 1. "Dry heaving" could have just been called "throwing up nothing", but that's too straightforward -- too "German".
 1. "Deed polls" are agreements between two persons, where only one person has an intention. (agreements with intentions from both sides are called contracts)
 1. Do not tell others about lottery winnings.
 There is no gain.
-1. Ellie Goulding cheated on Ed Sheeran.
-His song "Don't" was about them.
 1. The Guinness Book of World Records doesn't really have anything to do with beer anymore.
 1. The term 'dashboard' comes from horse drawn carriages where a 'board' was placed in front of the driver to protect him from dust, spray, and debris from the horses 'dashing'.
 1. Back when pay phones cost a dime, "drop a dime" meant calling the police.
 1. [Only learn core technologies that do not go away in five years.][lifehacker 4]
 1. ["Be a person that you like and people will flock to you"][reddit 21] first requires you to know yourself.
-1. [Syncthing][unixmen] syncs things locally.
 1. [The Nazi national flag's circle and swastika are slightly off center, whereas the Nazi party's flag has them at the middle.][wikipedia 59]
 1. Projects fail far more often because the software never really works properly than because they missed a tight market window.
 According to some random person on the Internet, at least.
 1. Soaking pasta for an hour or more before boiling saves a lot of time.